Skelmis/DnD-Quickrefs/items.md

 **Natures divinity**: Once per short rest, as a reaction to an ally being attacked the attuned wielder can cast *Shield of faith* without expending a spell slot

 ---

+###### Misthunter Cloak

+Wondrous item
+Rare
+Requires attunement

+Woven with flowing tendrils of mist, this cloak is in a constant cycle of dispersal and reformation.
+This cloak has 3 charges and regains all expended charges daily at midnight.

+**Concealing mist**: As a bonus action, you can take the hide action, even if your only light obscured.

+**Living Shadows**: When a creature enters a space within 10 feet of you, you can expend 1 charge and use your reaction to cause a shadowy tendril to lash out at that creature.
+Make an attack roll (+7 to hit) dealing 3d6 necrotic on a hit.

+**Mistwalker**: As a bonus action, you can expend 2 charges to cast the *misty step* spell

+**Shadow's Toll**: You have vulnerability to radiant damage.